gmcgoldr/algo-app-dev/README.md

 It also exposes two variables which can be configured through environment variables:

-- `NODE_DIR`: this should be the path to the node data to work with.
+- `NODE_DIR`: this should be the path to the node data directory
-- `WAIT_ROUNDS`: this should be set to the maximun number of rounds to await transaction confirmations.
+- `WAIT_ROUNDS`: this should be set to the maximum number of rounds to await transaction confirmations.

-Both are read from the environment varible with corresponding name prefixed with `AAD_`.
+Both are read from the environment variable with corresponding name prefixed with `AAD_`.

 `NODE_DIR` defaults to the private dev node data path.
 If your system is configured differently, you will need to set this accordingly.